| || || |

 No alternatives and only one decision:

 As I wrote in the Gain-X article, I did find out that people are building very high quality chipamps from the LM3875 and LM3886.
 But is that it?
-Or is there any better?
-Then I came across National Semiconductors LME-family of chips.
+Or is there anything even better?
+Then I came across National Semiconductors (later acquired by Texas Instruments) LME-family of chips.
 And I was in love immediately!
 Those are exactly what I want!
 NS has some application notes about the LME-family.
 I read every single one of them extremely carefully.
 Plus the application notes about LM4702!
 And after reading them all, I read them again!

 The LME-family includes LME49810, LME49811 and LME49830.